Witches' brooms on black spruce caused by Arceuthobium pusillum.

 Cortical strands and sinkers (yellow cells) of dwarf mistletoe in cross section of conifer branch as seen under the microscope.

-Basal cups of Arceuthobium pusillum.
-When the shoots fall of the branch a segment of the dwarf mistletoe shoot remains.
+Basal cups of Arceuthobium pusillum on spruce.
+When the shoots fall off the branch a segment of the dwarf mistletoe shoot remains.

 Dwarf mistletoe on Ponderosa pine growing in northern Arizona.